tayfaamir/Statistic/README.md

 # Statistic
-a project about cars with using R
+a project about cars with  R